Pre-Castro Legal System in Cuba

 Cuban Social and Labor

-growth and legislation that it is difficult to see where it could have been improved.
-Social security guaranteed
+in social growth and legislation that it is difficult to see where it could have been improved.
+Social security

-the earnings and human dignity of all workers.
-The Cuban laborer could depend upon laws which assured him
+guaranteed the earnings and human dignity of all workers.
+The Cuban laborer could depend upon laws which assured

 aims in a civilized society.
 The land-worker, laborer, office employee, professional, artist and all who by